Rethinking player evaluation in sports: Goals above expectation and beyond: Results

-In this section, we present the results of the proposed test and compare rGAX to GAX.
-We use event stream data from the 2015/16 season of the Big Five European leagues (Bundesliga, La Liga, Ligue 1, Premier League, and Serie A) provided by \href{https://statsbomb.com/}{Hudl-Statsbomb} and obtained via the \pkg{StatsbombR} \proglang{R}~package \citep{pkg:StatsBombR}.
-These data comprise all soccer events captured during each game, where a soccer event is defined as any on-ball action performed by players, such as passes, dribbles, shots, crosses, etc. In particular, the data contain 45197 shots of which 4308 resulted in a goal.
-For all shots, we extract several shot-specific features.
-The data also contain information on the shot location, the location of all other players that are visible by the camera capturing the data, and a number of manually annotated information regarding the shot, such as the shot type, the body part used for the shot, and the shot technique.
-In concordance with previous work on xG models, we extract a set of relevant features from the data.
-Figure~\ref{fig:data} provides a snapshot of the most relevant features derived from the location of the shot and the positions of the players.
-A full table of features for the xG models can be found in Table~\ref{tab:features} in Appendix~\ref{app:data}.
+In this section, we present the results of the proposed framework and compare rGAX to GAX.
+We use the data described in Section~\ref{sec:data} and Figure~\ref{fig:data}.
 Additionally, in order to account for team quality, we derive a defensive strength parameter for the opposing team on each shot.
 To do so, we use a bivariate Poisson model on match outcome data \citep{KN03}.
 Details on this procedure can be found in Appendix~\ref{subsec:ts}.
-Finally, in order to compute GAX, we need player information.
-For each shot, the data provide information on the shooter.
 We evaluate GAX and rGAX for all players who shot at least 20 times during the observed season and scored at least one goal.
 This amounts to 728 players.

 To analyze goalkeepers via GSAX and rGSAX, we use the same data as described above.
 However, for goalkeeper analyses, it is only sensible to consider shots on target.
 For all shots, the data contain information on the end location on the $y$ and $z$ plane.
 Since the dimensions of a goal are fixed, we can derive shots on target by using the shot end location information.
 In total, we end up with 13269 shots on target to analyze.
 We fit the psxG model using the same features as for the xG model, with the addition of two features indicating the $y$ and $z$ difference to the center of the goal.
 We again account for team quality by deriving an attacking strength parameter for the team shooting the ball via a bivariate Poisson model.
 Similar to before, we only consider goalkeepers who were on the field for at least 20 shots against them, resulting in 147 goalkeepers to analyze.